j-buss/jrem_me_blog_v1/content/posts/linear_algebra_reference/index.md

 \end{bmatrix}
 $$

-#### Vector Length: determine length of vecotor using the pythagorean theorem across all dimensions of the vector
+#### Vector Length:
+determine length of vector using the pythagorean theorem across all dimensions of the vector

 $$
 \Vert \overrightarrow{u} \Vert = \sqrt{u_{1}^2+u_{2}^2+u_{3}^2}
 $$

-#### Dot Product: a multiplication step that results in a scalar; calculated 2 ways
+#### Dot Product:
+a multiplication step that results in a scalar; calculated 2 ways

 ##### A. each member of a vector is multipled by the corresponding member of the other vector;